xcore/sw_gpio_examples/app_sk_gpio_simple_demo/doc_quickstart/quickstart.rst

    #.
 Examine the application code.
 In xTimeComposer navigate to the ``src`` directory under app_sk_gpio_simple_demo and double click on the main.xc file within it.
 The file should open in the central editor window.
    #.
 Find the main function and note that it runs the app_manager() function on a single thread.
 Confirm that there are no other threads running (e.g. only one function call within the par{}.
    #.
 Find the app_manager function within the same file and look at the ``select`` statement within it.
 What do you think this select statement is doing?
+   #.
+To answer the question above, in the Developer Column within xTimeComposer, navigate back to the root of the documentation for this application.
+Clock on the 'Slicekit GPIO Example Applications and read the notes there about how the code works.

 Try the Com Port Demo
 .....................

    #.
-If you have a PC with a physical COM port, or a USB to Serial Uart cable you can run the extended version of this application which adds a UART to the application and allows the SliceCard and its buttons, LEDs and ADC to be controlled and interrogated from a serial terminal console on a host PC.
-See the quickstart guide for this application fort further information on running this extended demo.
+If you have a PC with a physical COM port, or a USB to Serial Uart cable you can run the extended version of this application (app_sk_gpio_com_demo) which adds a UART to the application and allows the SliceCard and its buttons, LEDs and ADC to be controlled and interrogated from a serial terminal console on a host PC.
+Follow the link to the quickstart guide for this application for further information on running this extended demo.